thephpleague/uri-src/docs/components/7.0/upgrading.md

 - Support for `__set_state` with no replacement;
 - Support for `float` type as possible argument for components;
 - Support for `int` type on `UriModifier` methods argument MUST be converted to string;
+- `Domain` value can be `null` previously it would trigger an exception.